 - Scatter the preserved lemon rind slices all over.

 - Arrange the potatoes and carrot slices with their ends meeting in the middle, forming a slight dome shape, as in the picture.
-Don’t worry about neatness.
-If you have too many, do an extra layer or tuck them in amongst the chicken.
+Don't worry about neatness.
+If you have too many, do an extra layer or tuck them in amongst the chicken.2 large potatoes, 2 large carrots

-- The apple slices are going to be too small to “line up” alongside the potatoes and carrots, so I like to just “insert” them in whatever spaces I can see.
-But feel free to line them up double to meet the length of the carrots and potatoes.
+- The apple slices are going to be too small to "line up" alongside the potatoes and carrots, so I like to just "insert" them in whatever spaces I can see.
+But feel free to line them up double to meet the length of the carrots and potatoes.2 large eating apples of your choice

-- Pour the water on the side of your cooking pot, without it touching and “rinsing” the chicken.
+- Pour the water on the side of your cooking pot, without it touching and "rinsing" the chicken.125 ml water

 - Finally, top the vegetables and fruit with the rest of the chermoula.